cbrum11/metis-playground/tutorials/metis-verifier-gcp.md

 Finally, after cloning the codebase with git and installing docker + docker compose - you edited the main docker configuration file with an acceptable RPC endpoint and started the first container `dtl-mainnet`.
 After you checked the logs to verify this container started correctly - you ran two additional containers `dtl-expose` and `l2geth-mainnet`.

+# Usefual Extras

+This section will include useful extra pieces of information as I learn more about Metis and Optimistic Rolloups in general.

+## L2Geth

+Geth is a command line interface package for running an Ethereum node (and interacting with the Ethereum network) implemented in the Go language.
+L2Geth is a modified version of Geth specifically created for Optimistic L2s.

+The offical Metis Verifier Documentation states that the L2Geth container does the following:

+1. Gets states from DTL service
+2. Reconstructs blocks locally
+3. Provides a Web3 Interface for Your Applications

+To be completed -> Provide more detail on the above.

+## The Nuts and Bolts

+If you have any interest in understanding more parts of the Optimistic Rollup puzzle - check out [How does Optimism's Rollup Really Work?](https://research.paradigm.xyz/optimism#optimistic-geth)